MeteorTeam/food/readme.md

 Loom Systems - position is ON HOLD
 SKYLINE AI - Position already taken
 Tipalti - Checking me out on WOO
-Wix - Checking me out on WOO, CONTACT DVIR COOPER ON MID JULY Proofpoint - Checking me out on WOO
+Wix - Checking me out on WOO, CONTACT DVIR COOPER ON MID JULY (OR Tal) Proofpoint - Checking me out on WOO
 Google - SEND YOUR CV TO SHAHAR SHIMONI AND CALL HIM Giva - Send OREN your CV
 Varonis - send DAGAN your CV
 Kaltura - send MOSH your CV

+IDEAS
+Perception Point - check with BENTZI
+Apple - check mail from Tomer
+Facebook - CONTACT THEM
+Amazon - CONTACT THEM
+Intel - Contact Galool, Menach or Ofir if you want Riskified - contact Cubon if you want
+Pepper - contact Shukon

+FURTHER IDEAS
+Perion
+PayPal
+AT&T